random header image

 Ecological Threat

-The exact impact of the tawny crazy ant on the local ecology is currently unknown, but anecdotal evidence suggests that N. fulva is displacing both native and non-native ant species, and negative impacts on other vertebrates and invertebrates are likely.
-Nylanderia fulva has been a serious pest in rural and urban areas of Colombia and South America.
-In this case, they reportedly displaced all other ant species and caused small livestock (e.g. chickens) to die of asphyxia.
-Larger animals, such as cattle, were attacked around the eyes, nasal fossae and hooves.
-The ants also caused grasslands to dry out (desiccate) because of the ant’s symbiotic relationship with sucking insect pests (hemipterans).
+The tawny crazy ant is displacing both native and non-native ant species, and negative impacts on other vertebrates and invertebrates are likely; these ants are even displacing red imported fire ants in areas of heavy infestation.
+Nylanderia fulva has been a serious pest in rural and urban areas.
+In Columbia, where they are also invasive, displaced all other ant species, smother small livestock (e.g. chickens) to asphyxia, and attack larger livestock (cattle) around the eyes, nasal fossae and hooves.
 The ants feed on the sugary "honeydew" produced by these plant feeding insects and, in exchange, provide protection from other predators.
 Masses of crazy ants covering the ground and trees likely affect ground and tree-nesting birds and other small animals and may cause wildlife to move out of the area.
-These ants are even displacing red imported fire ants in areas of heavy infestation.
 Ironically, after experiencing the tawny crazy ant, most residents prefer the fire ant!

 In addition to ecological damage, this ant also causes threat of destruction to many human facilities :

--Agriculture: These ants show the likelihood of being transported through movement of almost any infested container or material.
+Agriculture: The ants also caused grasslands to dry out (desiccate) because of the ant’s symbiotic relationship with sucking insect pests (homopterans).
+These ants show the likelihood of being transported through movement of almost any infested container or material.
 Thus, movement of garbage, yard debris, bags, loads of compost, potted plants, and bales of hay can transport these ant colonies by truck, railroad, and airplane.
-Indirect damage to crops may occur due to symbiosis with hemiteran insects and the tawny crazy ant has demonstrated the ability to translocate pathogenic organisms.
+Indirect damage to crops may occur due to symbiosis with homopteran insects and the tawny crazy ant can spread (translocate) pathogenic organisms.

--Humans: Tawny crazy ants do not have stingers.
+Humans: Tawny crazy ants do not have stingers.
 In place of a stinger, worker ants possess an acidopore out the end of the abdomen, which can excrete formic acid for defense or attack.
-They are capable of biting, and when bitten, they cause a relatively sharp pain that quickly fades.
-McDonald (2012) showed that the tawny crazy ant has the ability to translocate pathogenic organisms.
+They are capable of biting, and when bitten, they cause a relatively sharp pain that quickly fades; and this species can spread (translocate) pathogenic organisms.

 Biology